asked questionsFind all the answers to your questions

 See one of the two relevant pages on the SAAQ website to book your knowledge or road tests:

 To find out the opening hours of the branch nearest you, consult its detailed page in the section Find a school.

 Yes, of course!
 We allow you to pay in 3 or 10 instalments within a one year period.

 The cost of our automobile driving courses depends on the options chosen, the number of hours necessary and, of course, the nature of the course (regular or refresher).
 To get an accurate price estimate of the course that you need, contact your Avantage Lauzon school now.

 You must go to a SAAQ service centre to carry out this transaction.
 Agents do not offer this service.

-It will cost $40 to renew your learner's licence.
+Contact the SAAQ to know the pricing.
 However, the renewal for the duration of the road test only is free.

 The first learner’s licence is valid for 18 months from the time it is issued.
 The renewed learner’s licence is valid for 12 months.